digitalocean/navigators-guide/book/01-intro/ch03-lab-env-setup.md

   - [git, clone, "https://github.com/digtialocean/navigators-guide.git"]
 ```

 From here, click **Create**.
 The Droplet itself will be up and running quickly, but the commands in its user data will take a little time to finish running.
-You can [log into the Droplet](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet#step-10-%E2%80%94-logging-in-to-the-droplet) and look at `/var/log/cloud-init-output.log` to check its status.
+You can [log into the Droplet with SSH](https://www.digitalocean.com/docs/droplets/how-to/connect-with-ssh/) and look at `/var/log/cloud-init-output.log` to check its status.

-> **Note**: If you're more comfortable with another operating system, like a Linux/BSD distribution or macOS on your local computer, you can use that instead as long as it meets [Ansible's system requirements](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-machine-requirements).
->
-> You can also install this software manually if you prefer.
-Terraform and `terraform-inventory` are Go binaries that need to be placed within your `$PATH`.
-We recommend installing Ansible with Pip instead of a system package manager like APT because it stays up to date and allows you to install it within a `virtualenv`.

-The last step is to create a second SSH key.
-This one is used for the controller Droplet to manage the infrastructure Droplets.
-We'll later place this on each of the nodes in our infrastructure automatically through terraform.
-You can run this one-liner when logged into your server to create a key and comment it with your Droplet's hostname:
+The last step is to create a second SSH key to let the controller Droplet connect to the infrastructure Droplets.
+When we create those infrastructure Droplets later, we'll add this SSH key to each of them automatically through Terraform.

+On the controller Droplet, use this command to create a key:

 ```
 ssh-keygen -t rsa -C $(hostname -f)
 ```

-You'll be able to see the public and private key pair in `/home/your_username/.ssh/`.
-Later on, we'll use these to configure our Terraform variables.
+You'll be able to see the public and private key pair in the `/home/your_username/.ssh/` directory.

+## What's Next?

-Now we can start using the tools and controller Droplet we just set up to start creating some usable infrastructure.
-By the end of the next chapter, you'll start seeing the differences between Ansible and Terraform and have a better idea of how they'll both fit into your deployments.
+Your controller Droplet is set up, which means you can start using the tools.
+In the next chapter, we'll show you how to use those tools to start creating a highly available infrastructure.
+In doing so, you'll start seeing the difference between Ansible and Terraform.